pranavjainjs/git-workshop/README.md

 CSE

 Hey, I am Pranav from CSE.
 Pretend that you didn't already know that.
-I very much like learning new things and spending time with friends.
+I very much like learning new things and being with friends.
-I am am avid movie watcher.
+I am amn avid movie watcher.
 Besides that I like cycling and cooking.